baudm/parseq/README.md

 ## Frequently Asked Questions
 - How do I train on a new language?
 See Issues [#5](https://github.com/baudm/parseq/issues/5) and [#9](https://github.com/baudm/parseq/issues/9).
+- Can you export to TorchScript or ONNX?
+Yes, with a [caveat (Issue #12)](https://github.com/baudm/parseq/issues/12#issuecomment-1267842315).
+- How do I test on my own dataset?
+See Issue [#27](https://github.com/baudm/parseq/issues/27).
-- How to finetune or create custom dataset?
+- How do I finetune and/or create a custom dataset?
 See Issue [#7](https://github.com/baudm/parseq/issues/7).
 - What is `val_NED`?
 See Issue [#10](https://github.com/baudm/parseq/issues/10).
-- Can you export to TorchScript or ONNX?
-See Issue [#12](https://github.com/baudm/parseq/issues/12).

 ## Training
 The training script can train any supported model.
 You can override any configuration using the command line.
 Please refer to [Hydra](https://hydra.cc) docs for more info about the syntax.
 Use `./train.py --help` to see the default configuration.